stfc/PSyclone/doc/user_guide/dynamo0p3.rst

           vector or/and scalar basis of ``W2*`` spaces the metadata can represent) are being reviewed in PSyclone issue #540.

-Since the Dynamo0.3 API operates on columns of data, function spaces are categorised as continuous or discontinuous with regard to their **continuity in the horizontal**.
+Since the LFRic API operates on columns of data, function spaces are categorised as continuous or discontinuous with regard to their **continuity in the horizontal**.
 For example, a ``GH_FIELD`` that specifies ``GH_INC`` as its access pattern (see